arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. Press **CTRL+S** to save the changes to the configuration.

 <a name="Ex4Task4" />
-#### Task 4 â€“ Uploading the Certificate to the Windows Azure Management Portal ####
+#### Task 4 – Uploading the Certificate to the Microsoft Azure Management Portal ####

-In this task, you will upload the self-signed certificate created previously to the Windows Azure Management Portal.
+In this task, you will upload the self-signed certificate created previously to the Microsoft Azure Management Portal.

 1. Navigate to [http://manage.windowsazure.com](http://manage.windowsazure.com) using a Web browser and sign in using your Microsoft account.